Weizhe-Chen/PyPolo/README.md

 # PyPolo
 PyPolo is a Python library for **informative planning and learning**.

+This library is a work-in-progress, but I am planning to complete the basic functionalities in the following weeks.
+Stay tuned!
+Also, feel free to shoot me an email (chenweiz[AT]iu[DOT]edu) if you feel like building  PyPolo together!

 # Features
 1. **Minimum dependency** &rarr; painless algorithm prototyping and education &rarr; ~~Robot Operating System (ROS)~~.
 2. **Readable code, detailed documentation, interactive tutorials** &rarr; easier understanding of the algorithms.